gkynajru/Rainfall-prediction/README.md

 python app.py
 ```

-The server will start on `http://localhost:5000`
+The server will start on `http://localhost:5000` or you can use ngrok tunnel displayed in the console.

 ### API Endpoints